NIVA-Denmark/ETC-ICM_trends_Nervion/README.md

 ```
 Actually, here the normalisation is done by multiplying the concentration by f for each sample.
 In this way, we can take averages of the adjusted concentrations to be compared with the same thresholds across several samples.

 In biota, the observed concentrations are measured on a fresh (wet) weight basis.
-Where threshold values are specified for a dry-weight basis, then the concentrations are divided by an average dry weight fraction (0.19) [OSPAR (2017)](https://oap.ospar.org/en/ospar-assessments/intermediate-assessment-2017/pressures-human-activities/contaminants/status-and-trends-concentrations-polycyclic-aromatic-hydrocarbon/#collapse-assessment-method-196630) to give the corresponding substance concentration on dry-weight basis.
+Where threshold values are specified for a dry-weight basis, then the concentrations are divided by an average dry weight fraction (0.15) to give the corresponding substance concentration on dry-weight basis.

 ```
 conc_DW = conc_FW / avg_dry_weight_fraction